ecbc0/note-math/item_en/analytic-Euclidean_en.typ

 Calculating the coefficients after switching the base point of the power series uses the exchange of summation

-for polynomials, the summation is finite, the order of summation is exchanged, so switching the base point is well-defined #link(<change-base-point-polynomial>)[]
+for polynomials, the summation is finite, the order of summation is exchanged, so switching the base point is well-defined #raw("#link(<change-base-point-polynomial>)[]")

-However, the limit of infinite summation, if not absolutely convergent, is not always compatible with changing the order of summation #link(<series-rearrangement>)[]
+However, the limit of infinite summation, if not absolutely convergent, is not always compatible with changing the order of summation #raw("#link(<series-rearrangement>)[]")

 Switching the base point of a power series may change the domain of convergence